 Fig. 1 Binding activity of different forms of biotinylated PD1 evaluated in a functional ELISA against rhPD-L1 (Cat.
 No. PD1-H5258).

-Fig. 2 Biotinylated Human FcRn / FCGRT & B2M, Avi Tag (Avitag™) (Cat.
-No. FCM-H82W4) coupled to SA coated sensor chip can bind Herceptin with an affinity constant of 2.24 μM as determined in a SPR assay (Biacore 2000).
-The data is generally provided by Biaffin GmbH &Co KG, Germany.
+Fig. 5 Immobilized Biotinylated Human FcRn, His Tag, Strep Tag (Cat.
+No. FCM-H82W4) on SA chip, can bind Herceptin with an affinity constant of 1.47 μM as determined in a SPR assay (Biacore T200).

 We routinely apply rigorous quality control measures to ensure consistent performance of our products.
 Newly produced products are subjected to side-by-side comparison with our internal standard in a variety of assays.
 Only those within an acceptable margin of difference are allowed to be released.
-As demonstrated in Fig. 4, three different batches of biotinylated hTNF-alpha (Cat.
-No. TNA-H82E3) are tested and compared using a standard ELISA analysis against Adalimumab and 0.5µg/well Adalimumab was used to coat the plate, the result showed that the batch variation among the tested samples is negligible.
+As demonstrated in Fig. 9, three different batches of biotinylated hTNF-alpha (Cat.
+No. TNA-H82E3) are tested and compared using a standard ELISA analysis against Adalimumab, the result shows that the batch variation among the tested samples is negligible.
+The batch-to-batch conformance is also good as displayed in cell based assay (Fig. 10).

-Fig. 4 In the above ELISA analysis, three different lots of biotinylated hTNF-alpha (Cat.
-No. TNA-H82E3) were used detect immobilized Adalimumab (5ug/ml).
+Fig. 9 In the above ELISA analysis, three different lots of biotinylated hTNF-alpha (Cat.
+No. TNA-H82E3) were used detect immobilized Adalimumab (0.5 ug/ml).
 The result showed that the batch variation among the tested samples is negligible.

 This web search service is supported by Google Inc.